Justification of Red List category

-The population is suspected to be undergoing a moderately rapid decline owing to unsustainable levels of exploitation.
+The population is suspected to be undergoing a rapid decline of 50-79% over a three-generation period (15 years; Bird et al. 2020) owing to unsustainable levels of exploitation.

-Found in lowland and lower montane forest, including secondary growth and plantations, tending to occur at edges and around disturbed vegetation rather than in interior closed-canopy forest (del Hoyo et al. 1997).
-On Sumbawa T. forsteni ranges from sea level up to 800-1200 m and to 2150 m on Lombok (del Hoyo et al. 1997); at least on Sumbawa variation in altitudinal range is ascribed to movements made in tracking flowering trees over a large area (White and Bruce 1986).
+Found in lowland and lower montane forest, including secondary growth and plantations, tending to occur at edges and around disturbed vegetation rather than in interior closed-canopy forest (del Hoyo et al. 2020).
+On Sumbawa T. forsteni ranges from sea level up to 500-700 m, but up to 1,200 m on Sumbawa and 2,150 m on Lombok (del Hoyo et al. 2020); at least on Sumbawa variation in altitudinal range is ascribed to movements made in tracking flowering trees over a large area (White and Bruce 1986).
 Birds have been reported in breeding condition in May from Sumbawa (White and Bruce 1986).
-Nests in a deep hole in a large tree (del Hoyo et al. 1997).
+Nests in a deep hole in a large tree (del Hoyo et al. 2020).

 Conservation and research actions underway